 - 1/4 cup |40 grams quinoa, uncooked

-- Add almond butter, brown rice syrup, vanilla, and salt to a sauce pan over low heat.
+- Add peanut butter, brown rice syrup, vanilla, and salt to a sauce pan over low heat.
 Stir until the mixture is all melted together.

 - Place the quinoa in a fine mesh sieve and rinse it well under water.
 Place the wet quinoa in a small skillet over a medium low heat.
 Stir with a wooden spoon and cook until the quinoa toasts and puffs slightly and starts to pop about 5 to 6 minutes.
 Remove from the heat